dgblack/dgblack.github.io/index.md

 # Education
 May 2021 - Present
 _University of British Columbia, Vancouver, Canada_
-PhD in Electrical and Computer Engineering (Focus on Surgical Robotics and Teleoperation)
+PhD in Electrical and Computer Engineering (Focus on Medical Robotics and Teleoperation)

 September 2016 - April 2021
 _University of British Columbia, Vancouver, Canada_